IanFarr/Medium/README.md

 ## Technologies

-- Rails
+- ### Rails

-  (Me)dium uses a rails backend to manage database calls and accurately present the information we want to the front-end.
+  (Me)dium uses a rails backend to manage database calls and accurately present the JSON information we want to the front-end.

-- PostgreSQL
+- ### PostgreSQL

   (Me)dium's database is built using PostgreSQL.
+Information regarding Users, Stories, Claps, and Saves is handled independently and relationships exist between tables where required.

-- Redux
+- ### Redux

-  Uses Redux.
+  (Me)dium's application state is managed using the Redux library.

-- React
+- ### React

-  Uses React.
+  (Me)dium's front-end user interface is developed using React.
+(Me)dium is a single-page app with components that re-render individually when necessary to display up-to-date information to the user.